 Mount Holly Township operates under the Faulkner Act (Council-Manager) form of municipal government.
-The Township operates as a non-partisan body of government with municipal elections held in May.
+The Township operates as a partisan body of government with municipal elections held in November.

 The current members of the Mount Holly Township Council are Mayor Jason Jones, Deputy Mayor Richard Difolco, Lewis Brown, Jules Thiessen, and Elizabeth Sykes.
-The Interim Township Manager is Joshua Brown.
+The Township Manager is Joshua Brown.

 Federal, State and County representation:

 Mount Holly is in the 3rd Congressional district.
 New Jersey’s Third Congressional District is represented by Tom McArthur (R, Toms River).
 New Jersey is represented in the United States Senate by Cory Booker (D, Newark) and Bob Menendez (D, Hoboken).

-Mount Holly is in the 8th District of the New Jersey Legislature, which is represented in the State Senate by Dawn Marie Addiego (R, Evesham Township) and in the General Assembly by Joseph Howarth (R, Evesham Township) and Maria Rodriguez-Gregg (R, Evesham).
+Mount Holly is in the 8th District of the New Jersey Legislature, which is represented in the State Senate by Dawn Marie Addiego (R, Evesham Township) and in the General Assembly by Joseph Howarth (R, Evesham Township) and Ryan Peters (R, Hainesport).

 Burlington County is governed by a Board of Chosen Freeholders.
-As of January 2017, Burlington County’s Freeholders are Freeholder Director Bruce Garganio (Florence Township, 2017), Deputy Director Katie Gibbs (Lumberton Township, 2018), Linda Hughes (R, Evesham Township, 2018), Latham Tiver (R, Southampton Township, 2019), Tom Pullion (D, Edgewater Park Township, 2020), and Balvir Singh (D, Burlington Township, 2020).
+As of January 2017, Burlington County’s Freeholders are Freeholder Director Katie Gibbs (R, Lumberton Township, 2018), Linda Hughes (R, Evesham Township, 2018), Latham Tiver (R, Southampton Township, 2019), Tom Pullion (D, Edgewater Park Township, 2020), and Balvir Singh (D, Burlington Township, 2020).